 Wet towels (refreshed every three minutes) and water spray have been shown to be less effective.

 Additionally, the water should preferably be drinkable, to reduce risk of wound infection.
 This means if you are in a country with non-drinkable tap water, use bottled water instead.

 If the water must be cool, why not apply ice to the burned area?

 Although ice water may be more beneficial for wound outcome (including re-epithelialisation and cosmetic appearance), it has frequently led to cases of serious and potentially fatal hypothermia, particularly with larger surface area burns.

 However, it is possible that ice water (2 degrees Celsius that is) could be effective on small burns with minimal risk.
-However, studies have not yet been conducted on larger animals to test this, so currently cool water remains the recommended temperature for the treatment of burns.
+However, studies have not yet been conducted on larger animals to test this, so currently cool water remains the temperature for the treatment of burns.

 How long is long enough?
 And how long is too long?

-This is another area in which previous research has been conflicting and confusing – as recommended times have ranged from 30 minutes to 3 hours!
+This is another area in which previous research has been conflicting and confusing – as times have ranged from 30 minutes to 3 hours!

 Studies have shown that the optimal time to run the burn under cool running water is for a full 20 minutes.
 After 20 minutes, there does not appear to be any further benefit.

 People often continue treating their burn to relieve pain.
 The advice now is to treat the pain separately if it persists, with paracetamol or other analgesia.